By Chad Silver of Silver Tax Group posted in Back Taxes.

 North Dakota, not known for much except the gleeful oil boom of the past few years, has looked rather economically viable and sustainable for the past few years up until very recently.

 With unprecedented growth, oil companies were in dire need to hire people to work the oil rigs.
 And those rig jobs were lucrative.
 Sure, the hours were long and job dangerous, but the pay promised riches for these otherwise underemployed.

 So, fast forward to the present.
-Oil prices drop and suddenly costs of pumping oil out of the ground outweighs what a barrel fetches on the market.
-Oil rigs can no longer afford to operate, and all of these workers are suddenly let go.
+Oil prices drop and suddenly costs of pumping oil out of the ground outweigh what a barrel fetches on the market.
+Crude oil rigs can no longer afford to operate, and all of these workers are suddenly let go.

 Tax Lawyers have a considerable amount of power in first putting a hold on these garnishments and scare tactics.
 On your behalf, a Tax Attorney will get the IRS on the phone and let the Fed know that these collections need to be put on hold.